Team

 Vivian Dai

 Vivian earned her B.S. in Chemical Engineering from the University of Wisconsin-Madison.
-She is currently a Master’s student in the Chemical and Biomolecular Engineering Department.
+After completing her Masters Degree in the Larman Lab, she has continued on as a Ph.D. student in the Chemical and Biomolecular Engineering Department.
 In the Larman Lab, Vivian is developing a novel antibody profiling technology.

 Scientific Staff